 (Above-Below) Class 45 'Peak' No 45111 Grenadier Guardsman emerges from Standedge Tunnel with the 12.05 Liverpool-Scarborough in May 1983.
 On the right is the Huddersfield Narrow Canal, less than 7ft wide, which enters the hillside through a 5,456 yard long bore at a lower level beneath the railway.
 The bridge carries overspill water from a local reservoir.
 (Below) In the opposite direction, an unidentified Class 56 heads a MGR from the Yorkshire Coalfied.

-(Above-Below) Following the reduction in rail traffic over the Settle-Carlisle line its future was in some doubt.
+(Above-Below) Section of a 35mm contact sheet showing the various shots taken at the Marsden end of Standedge Tunnel.
+(Below) Following the reduction in rail traffic over the Settle-Carlisle line its future was in some doubt.
 Its decline as a major rail artery culminated with the re-routing of the scheduled Nottingham-Glasgow expresses via the Hope Valley line which clearly revealed BR's intention to demise the S&C (by re-routing traffic away from the S&C it effectively reduced its importance as a major rail link, thus making closure an easier option).
 The blunt disclosure by BR of the deterioration of the quarter mile long viaduct at Ribblehead and the cost of repair was given as the main reason for the decision to close the line.
 But it wasn't until August 1983 that the rumour of closure was confirmed.
 By then, only a modicum of freight, together with two daily passengers services in each direction formed the line's regular service.
 The announcement saw the start of the longest public hearing ever held by the Transport Users Consultative Committee.
 Here, Class 31 heads the 16.35 Carlisle-Leeds past the remote Blea Moor Sidings on 23rd June 1983.
 This is a super-wide image - click on image once, then again to see extra-wide view.

 (Above) The NYMR is now host to several diesels - the first one being Class 24 No D5032 which arrived on the line following a request by the Forestry Commission for a cessation of steam working during the hot summer of 1976.
 The fire risk within the National Park is always a problem, and the introduction of a well balanced steam-diesel fleet has offered a solution to the hazard of steam operation through the coniferous forests.
 The tabular hills of the North Yorkshire Moors can be clearly seen as D5032 runs downhill through Newtondale in 1983.